pkr-pk/pk-web/docs/modelowanie/07_Moving_Beyond_Linearity.md

     (c) For $\lambda = 0$, will $\hat{g}_1$ or $\hat{g}_2$ have the smaller training and test RSS?

     > RSS będzie taki sam dla obu funkcji, bo drugi człon wynosi 0.

+6. In this exercise, you will further analyze the `Wage` data set considered throughout this chapter.

+    (a) Perform polynomial regression to predict `wage` using `age`.
+Use cross-validation to select the optimal degree d for the polynomial.
+What degree was chosen, and how does this compare to the results of hypothesis testing using ANOVA?
+Make a plot of the resulting polynomial fit to the data.

+    (b) Fit a step function to predict `wage` using `age`, and perform cross-validation to choose the optimal number of cuts.
+Make a plot of the fit obtained.